New perspectives for Israel-Palestine: a roadmap for global justice in the 21st century

 In seeking to lay the foundations for new dialogues and more candid perspectives, this first session considers what has gone wrong and what still does not work in the various national and international approaches to the Israeli-Palestinian conflict.
 In doing so, it is essential to not only examine proposals, but also to analyze the attitudes and expectations of the peace negotiations that thread through three decades of struggle.

 What were the significant mistakes of Oslo and the “roadmap”?
 What diplomatic milestones made a difference in bilateral dialogue?
 Is mediation by disinterested and biased parties operating outside the conflict really possible?

 From the map to the territory: humanitarian implications of a marginal project leveraged as a hegemonic instrument

 read more +

-Various phenomena continue to modify the map of Palestine, more than 70 years after the founding of the Israeli state: geographical fragmentation and dispersion of the Palestinian diaspora; policies of immigration, colonization and annexation of territories by Israel; and the «demographic problem» that Arab populations represent for Zionism, despite paradoxical dependence on these populations to maintain the country.
+Various phenomena continue to modify the map of Palestine, more than 70 years after the founding of the Israeli state: geographical fragmentation and dispersion of the Palestinian diaspora; policies of immigration, colonization and annexation of territories by Israel; and the “demographic problem” that the Palestinian population represents for Zionism, despite Palestinians making up more than 20% of the Israeli citizenry.

 How do today’s so-called “citizenship laws” continue to encourage the occupation of territories marked by the Green Line?
 What is the role of pro-Palestinian political forces in the post-Netanyahu era?
 What capacities can the Palestinian community in exile offer in building peace?
 Is it possible to reach a solution that includes the right of return for Palestinian refugees?